swarch-2f-rootly/2f/Prototype_4/README.md

 ### Cyber-Physical Telemetry Ingestion

+**Pattern – Data Ingestion and Validation Pipeline:** Telemetry arrives through `lb-data-ingestion`, is validated/normalized in `be-data-ingestion`, and is queued to `queue-data-ingestion` so downstream processors stay decoupled from field noise, bursts, or schema drift.
+**Tactics – Schema Validation, Backward-Compatibility Handling, Fault Isolation:** Strict JSON schema checks guard the boundary; firmware version headers plus optional fields preserve backward compatibility; malformed frames are isolated (logged/dropped) so healthy traffic continues without blocking threads or queues.

-The system must interoperate reliably with a cyber-physical component: a microcontroller that continuously streams sensor data to `lb-data-ingestion` and onward to `be-data-ingestion`.
+The system must interoperate reliably with a cyber-physical component: a microcontroller continuously streams sensor data to `lb-data-ingestion`, which forwards to `be-data-ingestion` where validation, normalization, and buffering protect the pipeline.

 #### 1. Artifact

-**Device-to-Ingestion Contract:** REST/HTTP payload contract between the external microcontroller device and the ingestion layer (`lb-data-ingestion` → `be-data-ingestion`), including JSON schema, version headers, and authentication token.
+**Device-to-Ingestion Contract:** REST/HTTP payload contract between the microcontroller and the ingestion layer (`lb-data-ingestion` → `be-data-ingestion`), including JSON schema, version headers, authentication token, and the validation/queuing steps before reaching `queue-data-ingestion`.

 #### 2. Source